 "If you are asking which one was enough of a nut to propose to me, it's Adam, the oldest."

 "A nut, huh?"
 I asked, smirking.
 "Hm.
 Millions of dollars and no sense?"

 She returned the smirk, shrugging and leaning forward, pressing her breasts together.
-"Essentially."
+"That's right."

 I folded the newspaper, keenly aware of the fact that she was observing my every move.
 She wasn't just idly watching me, waiting for my attention.
 She was scrutinizing me.
 She was tracking the smallest of my movements for any tell-tale details.
 If she hadn't placed me yet, I knew she would, soon.
 After leaning over to toss the paper in a trash bin, I straightened up and opened my desk drawer, pulling out a cigarette case.
 "Smoke?"
 I offered, opening it over the desk.

-"Thank you," she said demurely, uncrossing her legs and leaning forward slightly.
+"Thank you," she said, uncrossing her legs and leaning forward a little.
 Rather than take the case, she slid out one cigarette.
 "Got a light?"

 I knew she remembered me.
 It was probably my voice that did it.
 And now I knew she knew that I knew.
 Just as much as I knew neither of us were going to bring it up… directly.
 Yet.